sodalabsio/papertool/getting-started.md

 git clone https://github.com/sodalabsio/papertool.git
 ```

+Alternatively, you could also fork the repository to your personal github account and work from there.

-You will need valid RePEc Archive and Series codes associated with you working paper series.
+Before starting with PaperTool, you will need valid three-letter RePEc Archive code (aaa) and a six-letter Series code (ssssss) associated with your working paper series.
 Please check out the [RePEc step-by-step](https://ideas.repec.org/stepbystep.html) for the same.

 ## Folder structure
 Once you have papertool on your machine, you will see the following main folders/files: